-The integration of the so-called second (in fact, often the third) generation of immigrants, especially coming from Maghreb countries, is difficult for many reasons: education system failures; community concentration in urban/suburban ghettos; high unemployment; cultural identity issues, practices of job discrimination and so on.
+The integration of the so-called second (in fact, often the third) generation of immigrants, especially coming from Maghreb countries, is difficult for many failures; community reasons: education system concentration urban/suburban ghettos; high unemployment; cultural identity issues, practices of job discrimination and so on.
 Immigration from Eastern Europe, the southern Balkans and, more recently, from the Middle East has become a very sensitive subject exploited by the National Front.
-The reluctance of the French socialist government to put in place a serious migration policy has been

-Integration Policy Score: 6 challenged by German Chancellor Merkel's sudden decision in August 2015 to open the doors to migrants from Syria, forcing the French government to revise its veiled but deliberate policy of restricting entry (low level of asylum admissions, cumbersome and discouraging bureaucratic processes).
-The number of refugees that have come to France since the summer of 2015 is substantially smaller than in neighboring Germany.
-The national office on refugees (Office français de protection des réfugiés et apatrides, Ofpra) reported that 78,000 refugees came to France in 2016, an increase of 27% from 2014.
+The reluctance of the French socialist government to put in place a serious migration policy has been challenged by German Chancellor Merkel's sudden decision in August 2015 to open the doors to migrants from Syria, forcing the French government to revise its veiled but deliberate policy of restricting entry (low level of asylum admissions, cumbersome and discouraging bureaucratic processes).
+The number of refugees that have come to France since the summer of 2015 is substantially lower than in neighboring Germany but has recently increased.
+The National Office on Refugees (Office français de protection des réfugiés et apatrides, Ofpra) reported that 100,000 refugees came to France in 2017 and 85,000 in the first nine months of 2018, an increase of 20% compared to the same period in 2017.